What works for your child is what makes the choice right.” ™

 • The World Health Organization expects the number of people with hearing loss to double between 2020 and 2060.

-• According to the CDC, In 2020, 4% of newborn babies did not pass their hospital screening.
+• According to the CDC, in 2020, 4% of newborn babies did not pass their hospital screening.

 • 99% of families with newborns diagnosed with hearing loss have little to no knowledge or experience with deafness.